 3.3 Process Control Challenges

 Control of the chlorination process was identified as another potential factor during the observed elevated TRC intervals.
-The process control challenges were also observed during some of the precipitation events with high effluent TRC, For example, during the precipitation event highlighted in Figure 3-3, the process control sheets also reported that heavy solids were observed and the effluent TRC probe would not hold calibration.
+The process control challenges were also observed during some of the precipitation events with high effluent TRC.
+For example, during the precipitation event highlighted in Figure 3-3, the process control sheets also reported that heavy solids were observed and the effluent TRC probe would not hold calibration.

 The Port Richmond disinfection system was upgraded in 2016 and has been working well according to the Operating staff with the following exceptions: